protocol/launchpad/docs/libp2p/libp2p-connections-users.md

 Every peer has an identifier, which is generated from its public key.
 However, this is not enough to find out the location of the peer.
 Libp2p exposes two interfaces: Advertiser and Discoverer.

-The Advertiser offers services to the network, which means that shares the protocols that it supports with the rest of the network.
+The Advertiser offers services to the network, which means that it shares the protocols that it supports with the rest of the network.
 The Discoverer is able to find peers.

 The are two main implementations: mDNS and the Kademlia Distributed Hash Table.
 The Kademlia DHT is used to discover peers in the IPFS network.
 Other implementations are also valid as long as they comply with the previously mentioned interfaces.